• Skip to primary navigation

 Looking at my phone feels like a nice break at first, but before I even realize it, I start becoming overstimulated.

-The glare, the constant scrolling, seeing that parenting article a friend shared which condemns the very thing I'm doing, my kids vying for my attention in the background...it ain't a pretty picture.
+The glare, the constant scrolling, seeing that parenting article a friend shared that condemns the very thing I'm doing, my kids vying for my attention in the background—it's not a pretty picture.

 My best days are the days I monitor my cell phone use.